GildedPleb/hab-guide/docs/l2-k3s/control-prep.md

    Once installed, poke around, you might find a plugin you find interesting.

-1. At this time, we only really recommend adding `ns` which allows you to change namespace via the command:
+1. We highly recommend adding `ns` which allows you to change namespace via the
+   command:

    ```bash
    kubectl ns bitcoin